Expert Witness Registry

-AUA's ethical principles recognize members' obligation to assist patients and advance the administration of justice, by providing competent, objective testimony based in good science, in professional liability litigation involving issues in urology.
-It is advantageous to the specialty of urology to encourage competent and balanced case review where necessary, and to provide testimony on behalf of either the defendant or plaintiff.
-The AUA Expert Witness Registry is a resource available to members, urology patients and their attorneys, to facilitate this process and promote the cause of justice.
+AUA's ethical principles recognize members' obligation to assist patients and advance the administration of justice, by providing competent, objective testimony based on good science, in professional liability litigation involving issues in urology.
+It is advantageous to the specialty of urology to encourage competent and balanced case review where necessary and to provide testimony on behalf of either the defendant or plaintiff.
+The AUA Expert Witness Registry is a resource available to members, urology patients, and their attorneys to facilitate this process and promote the cause of justice.

 Join the Registry